Leadership

 Is Your Team Made Up of Rockstars or Superstars?

-Reading Time: 3 minutes I love the distinction that Kim Scott makes in her book ‘Radical Candor‘ [non-affiliate link] between rockstars and superstars.
+I love the distinction that Kim Scott makes in her book ‘Radical Candor‘ [non-affiliate link] between rockstars and superstars.
 And I think it has huge implications for how we lead, manage, and shape teams in our workplaces.
 Rockstars vs Superstars – the definitions 🌟 Rockstar: a solid, stable performer on a gradual growth trajectory, or

 Is Your Team Made Up of Rockstars or Superstars?
 Read More »